 Remember, your character is a member of the Pathfinder Society first and foremost, and as such, your character should be able to work with any other Pathfinder, and abide by the Society’s Motto – “Explore, Report, Cooperate”.

 Ancestry follows the normal rules in the Core Rulebook, with minor modifications to adapt to the languages of Golarion.
 The Pathfinder society does not permit Half-elves or Half-orcs of ancestries other than Human.
+In addition to the common ancestries in the core rule book, Characters also have access to the following ancestries provide the player owns the corresponding book:

 Players who participated in the Pathfinder Society (first edition) campaign have access to Legacy Backgrounds in addition to the backgrounds starting on page 60 of the Core Rulebook.